Rinik/story-teller/README.md

     return again()
 ```

-The `choose()` function is simple ask function to just ask the user to enter the
+The `choose()` function is a simple ask function to just ask the user to enter the
-number of the dice's witch user want to throw.
+number of the dice that the user wants to throw.
 The `input` function reads the users
 value from the keyboard.
-Then the value is try catched to `int` value.
-If the `try`
+Then the value is try catched to the `int` value.
+If the
-method is failed, the Error prompt is showed and user is asked to re-enter the
+`try` method fails, the Error prompt is shown and the user is asked to re-enter
-correct value.
-Basically the program can be done without try catch but if the user
+the correct value.
+Basically the program can be done without try catch but if the
-enters wrong value the program quits with error message (and thats not good).
+user enters wrong a value the program quits with an error message (and that's not good).

 ```python
 def choose():